openrelayxyz/triedb/docs/source/topic/design.rst

 can be kept smaller - possibly small enough to be kept in memory - allowing state trie lookups to be performed with only one disk seek per trie node.
 This means that a read that might take 448 seeks in LevelDB would take 65 seeks - approximately an 85% decrease in disk activity.
+It's difficult to say for certain until we have an implementation to test, but this performance improvment may be sufficient to make storing Ethereum state trie storage on magnetic disks (instead of SSDs) feasible.

 State Trie Synchronization
 --------------------------